The Frobenius and factor universality problems of the Kleene star of a finite set of words: The factor universality problem

-As for the previous problem, in the same way, by adding a suitable number of letters, it is possible to show the hardness for every fixed size larger than one of the alphabet.
+As for the Frobenius monoid problem, in the same way, by adding a suitable number of letters, it is possible to show the hardness for every fixed-sized alphabet larger than binary.